 Heated mirrors*

-Adjusting the position of the exterior mirrors
+Adjusting the position of the outside mirrors

-- L Driver's Mirror
+- L driver's mirror

 - R front passenger mirror

-- D folding both exterior mirrors1)
+- D folding both outside mirrors1)

-1) Only for certain export modifications.
+1) Only for certain export versions.

 4-door cars